littletof/prettyBenching/README.md

 ##### Threshold `{ threshold: true }`

-> Need to have `thresholds` in the root which have a matching threshold for the specific benchmark, otherwise it wont add it to the specific card.
+> Need to have `thresholds` in the root of the `options` object, which have a matching threshold for the specific benchmark, otherwise it wont add it to the specific card.

 It simply show what the set thresholds for the benchmark.
 Can be usefull if `nocolor` is set to true.